cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 Perfusionist:
 * Progressive clamping of the venous line
 Allows the heart to fill and eject.
+	* Partial bypass can be sustained for some time if required

 Surgeon:
+* De-air the circulation if required
+i.e. if aorta or cardiac chambers opened.
+* Ensure adequate haemostasis
 * Remove venous access cannula
 * Remove cardioplegia lines
 * Remove aortic cannula